A beginner’s primer on medical cannabis strains

-Both are composed of cannabinoids, chemical compounds that produce the effect you feel when you consume cannabis.
-The two main compounds are tetrahydrocannabinol (THC) and cannabidiol (CBD).
-THC is responsible for the marijuana “high” you get and produces psychoactive effects.
-While CBD has no psychoactive properties and balances out THC.
+Both sativa and indica phenotypes consist of cannabinoids, chemical compounds that produce the effect you feel when you consume cannabis.
+The two main cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+THC is responsible for the marijuana “high” you get and produces psychoactive effects, while CBD has no psychoactive properties and 'balances out' the psychoactive effects of THC.

 Then, like you learned in High School biology, the male and female plants are bred.
 The offspring plants are then bred again, either together or with one of the parent plants.
 The offspring are usually bred one more time to create a more stable strain.